CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_fex.html.markdown

 To access the ith object of the results obtained, use `data.intersight_equipment_fex.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `connection_path`:(string) Switch Id to which the FEX is connected to.
+The value can be A or B or AB in case of active-active topology.
 * `connection_status`:(string) Connectivity Status of FEX/IOM to Switch - A or B or AB.
 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) This field is to provide description for the iocard module model.